The timeless account of

 of cervical spine and hearing has been presented in

-the medical literature for years and years.
+the medical publications for years and years.
 In

 1994, one author presented an idea of the

 existence of a “vertebragenic hearing disorder” that accompanies

 with tinnitus, a feeling of ear pressure, otalgia and deafness due to